iterative/dvc.org/content/docs/user-guide/project-structure/internal-files.md

   in the <abbr>workspace</abbr> will only contain links to the data files in the cache (refer to
   [Large Dataset Optimization](/doc/user-guide/large-dataset-optimization).
-See `dvc config cache` for related configuration options, including changing the its location.
+See `dvc config cache` for related configuration options, including changing its location.

   > Note that DVC includes the cache directory in `.gitignore` during